Choosing a 'non-toxic' Cutting Board

 Should you be worried about potential toxins in your cutting board?

-While it is definitely not my first concern of toxin exposure in the kitchen, it can be a source of some toxin exposure ; after all you are cutting food on them which you will later consume.
+while it might not be the first switch you think to make in your kitchen, it can be a source of harmful chemical h hexposure ; after all you are cutting food on them which you will later consume.
 So lets dive in and talk about what to avoid and what to look for, instead, so that when its time to replace your cutting board you can replace it with 'non-toxic ' one instead!

 1. Plastic